snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/passthrough-fields/index.md

 ## Usage Notes

-Which event the field(s) are taken from depends on the derived table for example in the Views table in the Unified package the the field value from the `page_view` event itself, _not_ the pings.
+Which event the field(s) are taken from depends on the derived table; for example in the Views table in the Unified package the the field value from the `page_view` event itself, _not_ the pings.

 A general rule of thumb is that the field comes from the *first* event of that type at that table level.
 If you are unsure, you can always check the [configuration page](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/index.md) for the variable description or the model sql.